 Sensei Alison Peachey 5th Dan

-She is currently an Oceania kumite judge and Oceania kata judge, the highest graded Ishinryu referee worldwide.
+She is currently a World Karate Federation Kumite Judge B, Oceania Kumite Referee A and Oceania Kata Judge, the highest graded Ishinryu referee worldwide, ever.

 Sensei Alison competed for Australia at the 1999 Oceania Championships (Wellington), winning bronze in her kumite division.